naatebarber/jeanjacket/README.md

  - Use them to train smaller models
  - Rinse and repeat with a predefined generation breadth (# of models allowed to act as trainers per generation)
  - Train until a generation fails to hit the min cascading loss

+### Manifold

+mumble mumble learn by finding different pathways through a changing neural mesh mumble mumble

+first / fast op: train the pathway, use some alg to find the best pathway second / slow op: evolve the neurons / swap out unused ones

+Cool part ab this architecture is that you could technically house completely different experts / models in the same neural mesh since a learned trait is mostly dictated by path

+Thought pool:

+ - Maybe we choose the output neurons beforehand (when making manifold) and use pathfinding algorithm to optimize?
+ - Maybe neurons need to be connected in order to forward/split/merge?